Overview

 - Clarity/Readability

 - Rather than using audio descriptions, you can read out the information on the slide during your presentation.
+As an example, if your recorded lecture goes over a table displaying the deadlines for your course, you can clearly describe the deadlines for each course assignment and everything in the table.

 - When presenting, make the browser for a screenshare as big as possible.